 Here in Edinburgh, the Hogmanay celebration is especially important, and every year thousands of people descend on the city between Christmas and January to take part in a variety of events and activities.
 In recent years a torchlight procession, with members of the public carrying flaming torches through the Old Town, and traditional ceilidhs have become especially popular.

-But the highlight of the celebrations is still the annual 'street party', where around 150,000 people gather on Princes Street to watch a spectacular firework display from the ramparts of Edinburgh Castle.
+But the highlight of the celebrations is still the annual street party, where around 150,000 people gather on Princes Street to watch a spectacular firework display from the ramparts of Edinburgh Castle at midnight.
 Live music is presented in the city's public gardens, with big-name performers helping to draw the crowds.

 Historically, the Old Town of Edinburgh was the focus of the Hogmanay celebrations.
 Crowds would gather at the Tron Kirk, on the Royal Mile, where the ringing of the bells at midnight helped to welcome in the new year.

 Before we had fireworks, ceremonial cannonballs would be fired from the castle, and on Hogmanay 1571 two cannonballs fell short and landed in Fishmarket Close, just off the High Street.
 The cannonballs hit the stacks of unsold fish left at the sides of the lane, and the fish were thrown up into the air.
 For the first week of January 1572, people travelled from all over the city to collect fish from the roofs of the buildings in the area!